Calisthenics Chest Exercises: Path to Ultimate Strength and Power

 • Upper (Clavicular) Head: This part of the muscle in calisthenics workout is primarily engaged in movements that involve shoulder flexion and adduction, such as incline push-ups.
 Strengthening the upper chest improves the aesthetics and functionality of the shoulder region.

-• Lower (Sternal) Head: This portion powers horizontal adduction, which is crucial for traditional push-ups and dips in calisthenics chest exercises.
-Focusing on the lower chest in calisthenics chest exercises helps create a more balanced chest structure while also enhancing pushing power.
+• Lower (Sternal) Head: This portion powers horizontal adduction, which is crucial for traditional push-ups and dips in calisthenics exercises.
+Focusing on the lower chest in calisthenics chest workout helps create a more balanced chest structure while also enhancing pushing power.

 Together, these muscle heads enable vital functions like pushing and pressing movements.
 Proper engagement of the pectoralis major not only boosts upper body strength but also enhances athletic performance in sports requiring powerful upper body actions like swimming or boxing.